-The VAT return and the recapitulative declarations regarding dispatches/arrivals of intra-Community goods (form 390 - VIES) contain data very important to Intrastat system.
+The VAT return and the recapitulative declarations regarding dispatches/arrivals of goods (form 390 - VIES) contain data very important to Intrastat system.

-The data of the economic operators that are required to provide statistical information are verified on the basis of the values contained in the boxes on intra-Community transactions on the VAT returns and the recapitulative declarations regarding dispatches/arrivals of intra-Community goods (form 390 - VIES) made for Ministry of Public Finance.
+The data of the economic operators that are required to provide statistical information are verified on the basis of the values contained in the boxes on Intra-EU transactions on the VAT returns and the recapitulative declarations regarding Intra-EU deliveries and aquisitions of goods (form 390 - VIES) made for Ministry of Public Finance.